Europe: Early modern period

 The Renaissance was a period of cultural change originating in Florence, and later spreading to the rest of Europe.
 The rise of a new humanism was accompanied by the recovery of forgotten classical Greek and Arabic knowledge from monastic libraries, often translated from Arabic into Latin.
-The Renaissance spread across Europe between the 14th and 16th centuries: it saw the flowering of art, philosophy, music and the sciences, under the joint patronage of royalty, the nobility, the Roman Catholic Church and an emerging merchant class.
-Patrons in Italy, including the Medici family of Florentine bankers and the Popes in Rome, funded prolific quattrocento and cinquecento artists such as Raphael, Michelangelo and Leonardo da Vinci.
+The Renaissance spread across Europe between the 14th and 16th centuries: it saw the flowering of art, philosophy, music, and the sciences, under the joint patronage of royalty, the nobility, the Catholic Church and an emerging merchant class.
+Patrons in Italy, including the Medici family of Florentine bankers and the popes in Rome, funded prolific quattrocento and cinquecento artists such as Raphael, Michelangelo and Leonardo da Vinci.

 Political intrigue within the Church in the mid-14th century caused the Western Schism.
-During this forty-year period, two popes—one in Avignon and one in Rome—claimed rulership over the Church.
+During this 40-year period, two popes—one in Avignon and one in Rome—claimed rulership over the Church.
 Although the schism was eventually healed in 1417, the papacy's spiritual authority had suffered greatly.
 In the 15th century, Europe started to extend itself beyond its geographic frontiers.
 Spain and Portugal, the greatest naval powers of the time, took the lead in exploring the world.
-Exploration reached the Southern Hemisphere in the Atlantic and the Southern tip of Africa.
-Christopher Columbus reached the New World in 1492, and Vasco da Gama opened the ocean route to the East linking the Atlantic and Indian Oceans in 1498.
+Exploration reached the Southern Hemisphere in the Atlantic and the southern tip of Africa.
+Christopher Columbus reached the New World in 1492, and Vasco da Gama opened the ocean route to the East, linking the Atlantic and Indian Oceans in 1498.
 The Portuguese-born explorer Ferdinand Magellan reached Asia westward across the Atlantic and the Pacific Oceans in a Spanish expedition, resulting in the first circumnavigation of the globe, completed by the Spaniard Juan Sebastián Elcano (1519–1522).
 Soon after, the Spanish and Portuguese began establishing large global empires in the Americas, Asia, Africa and Oceania.
 France, the Netherlands and England soon followed in building large colonial empires with vast holdings in Africa, the Americas and Asia.
-In 1588, a Spanish armada failed to invade England.
-A year later England tried unsuccessfully to invade Spain, allowing Philip II of Spain to maintain his dominant war capacity in Europe.
+In 1588, the Spanish Armada failed to invade England.
+A year later, England tried unsuccessfully to invade Spain, allowing Philip II of Spain to maintain his dominant war capacity in Europe.
 This English disaster also allowed the Spanish fleet to retain its capability to wage war for the next decades.
 However, two more Spanish armadas failed to invade England (2nd Spanish Armada and 3rd Spanish Armada).